Pave solitaires 300-series

 Series 800 Halo ring with modern, borderless pave.

-The elegant ring design where stones filed neatly in a row from East to West can have a number of stones, but combinations of three and five are most popular.
+The elegant ring design, where stones are filed neatly in a row from East to West, can have many stones, but combinations of three and five are the most popular.
 Different shapes are synergized to produce a joined result greater than the sum.

 The side stones‘ purpose is to draw attention to the center stone’s importance (physical or spiritual).
 They are mirror reflections of each other on both sides of the center.
-Sides are tilted down, shadowing the shank’s curve.
+The sides are tilted down, shadowing the shank’s curve.
 Most side stones are colorless diamonds.

-Cluster ring Sometimes called a “Cocktail ring,” a cluster ring is a bouquet of shapes and, occasionally, colors that may or may not feature a keystone.
+A cluster ring occasionally called a “Cocktail ring” is a bouquet of shapes and, occasionally, colors that may or may not feature a keystone.
 Clusters built around a larger center are more traditional.

-Those assembled from various shapes to form flower-like arrangements are more decorative in nature and allow for artistic freedom.
+Those assembled from various shapes to form flower-like arrangements are more decorative and allow artistic freedom.
 Harry Winston pioneered high-end cluster design far beyond the “leftover mix” typical in low-end jewelry.
 Rounds, marquises, and pears are the most popular shapes used in clusters.